This service recognises the ships that have borne the name HMAS Perth, and those who have served on them.

 On 28 February 1942, HMAS Perth was ordered to sail in company with the USS Houston to the southern coast of Java.
 Their course took them through the Sunda Strait and into the path of a Japanese invasion convoy.
 This included at least nine Japanese cruisers and destroyers acting in escort to over 50 transport ships.
 Although they put up a fierce fight against heavy odds, both HMAS Perth and the USS Houston were sunk early on 1 March.

 Over 1000 men from both ships were killed in the Battle of Sunda Strait, including both captains.
-An estimated 675 crew from the two ships were picked up by Japanese vessels and became prisoners of war.
+An estimated 675 crew from the two ships survived the battle but became prisoners of war.
+By the end of the Second World War, only 218 men from HMAS Perth had survived.